pontuselmrin/algos/README.md

 # Algorithms in C

-A collection of common algorithms and data structures implemented in C for educational purposes and practical use.
+A collection of common algorithms and data structures implemented in C in the spirit of learning.

 ## Project Overview

 This project provides implementations of fundamental algorithms and data structures.
-I will put data structures and algorithms here as time goes by; for more extensive background on a given implementation, refer to my website pontuselmrin.github.io.
+I will put data structures and algorithms here as time goes by; for more extensive background on a given implementation, refer to my website http://pontuselmrin.github.io.

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites
 - CMake 3.14 or higher